darealShadow/website/content/en/docs/concepts/overview/working-with-objects/kubernetes-objects.md

 * The policies around how those applications behave, such as restart policies, upgrades, and fault-tolerance

-A Kubernetes object is a "record of intent"--once you create the object, the Kubernetes system will constantly work to ensure that object exists.
+A Kubernetes object is a "record of intent"--once you create the object, the Kubernetes system will constantly work to ensure that that object exists.
 By creating an object, you're effectively telling the Kubernetes system what you want your cluster's workload to look like; this is your cluster's *desired state*.